 - What is partition and how does it differ in Dhayabhaga and Mitakshara Schools?
 Name some properties which are incapable of division.

 - Write a note on notional partition— A joint Mitakshara family consists of M and his two sons N, O and sons NS and a daughter ND of N. N dies.
 Divide the property of N. [UPJS 1992]

 A joint Hindu family was in possession of nucleus sufficient to make fresh acquisitions.
-Certain fresh acquisitions were acquires in name of the members of the family incharge of the management of joint property.
+Certain fresh acquisitions were acquired in the name of the members of the family in charge of the management of the joint property.
 Could the fresh acquisitions be treated as part of the joint Hindu family property?
 Decide.
 [DJS 1982]